Procedural Guide for MFA in Creative Writing Students

 - A minimum of four registered semesters (full-time study);

-- Submission of approved Final Thesis to the Graduate School for a December conferall in the first year of lectureship;
+- Submission of approved Final Thesis to the Graduate School for an August conferral in the second summer;

 - Completion of all degree requirements in no more than 4 registered semesters (2 years) from the time of admission.

 Graduate study at Cornell requires each student to work out a program of study in consultation with a special committee, selected by the student, from the membership of Cornell Graduate Faculty.
 This procedure, commonly referred to as “the committee system,” takes the place of uniform course requirements and uniform departmental examinations.
 The university system of special committees allows students to design their own courses of study within a broad framework established by the department, and it encourages a close working relationship between professors and students, promoting freedom and flexibility in the pursuit of the graduate degree.
 The special committee guides and supervises all academic work and assesses progress at a series of meetings with the student.
 Such a system places special demands on the energy and adaptability of both faculty and students, and it requires a high degree of initiative and responsibility from each student.

 The MFA special committee is comprised of at least two members of the Cornell Graduate Creative Writing Faculty: 1 chairperson and 1 minor members.
 The committee chair and at least one minor member must be a general member of the Cornell Graduate Field Faculty in English Language and Literature and a member of the Creative Writing Faculty.